IFRS 16

 What is the IFRS 16 lease liability and how is it calculated?

 The IFRS 16 lease liability is the present value of future lease payments not yet paid at the commencement date (IFRS 16.26).
-It is calculated by discounting each future lease payment using the interest rate implicit in the lease, or if that rate cannot be readily determined, the lessee's incremental borrowing rate (IBR).
+It's calculated by discounting each future lease payment using the interest rate implicit in the lease, or if that rate can't be readily determined, the lessee's incremental borrowing rate (IBR).
 Lease payments include fixed payments less incentives receivable, variable payments linked to an index or rate, residual value guarantee amounts, purchase option exercise prices if reasonably certain, and termination penalties if the lease term reflects termination.

 What discount rate should I use for IFRS 16 calculations?

 Use the interest rate implicit in the lease if it can be readily determined.
-If not (which is the case for most leases), use the lessee's incremental borrowing rate (IBR) — the rate of interest that the lessee would have to pay to borrow over a similar term, with similar security, the funds necessary to obtain an asset of similar value in a similar economic environment (IFRS 16.26(d)).
+If not (which is the case for most leases), use the lessee's incremental borrowing rate (IBR): the rate of interest that the lessee would have to pay to borrow over a similar term, with similar security, the funds necessary to obtain an asset of similar value in a similar economic environment (IFRS 16.26(d)).
 The IBR is entity-specific and should reflect the entity's credit standing, the lease term, the currency, and the nature of the security.

 What is the difference between payments in arrears and in advance?